Filing Multiple L-1 Intracompany Transferee Petitions Related to the Same Project

 - From the same petitioner

-- Filed under the same service (either all premium processing or non-premium processing);
+- Filed under the same service (that is,either requesting all premium processing or non-premium processing);

 - Of L-1A managers if they will be managing the L-1B beneficiaries who will be working on the project.